 That's, in a way, the point.
 Colonialism's influence was so immense that we're only just beginning to figure out how to properly measure it.

 But there are some things we know, foremost among them that colonialism was brutally nasty business.
 One estimate suggests that, from 1885 to 1908, Belgian King Leopold II's occupation of the Congo killed 8 million people.
 R.J.
-Rummel, a University of Hawaii scholar who spent his life estimate state-induced atrocities, put the 20th century death toll attributable to colonialism at 50 million (behind only the Soviet Union and communist China in total killed).
+Rummel, a University of Hawaii scholar who spent his life estimate state-perpetrated atrocities, put the 20th century death toll attributable to colonialism at 50 million (behind only the Soviet Union and communist China in total killed).
 And European colonialism was around for hundreds of years.

 So when you see huge chunks of the globe colonized in 1914: